 Support for and education of the condition are essential components of treatment.
 Both the patient and their partner need to understand and learn how to cope with the stresses that the condition can place on relationships.

-- Avoid all contact with the affected area for several weeks.
+- Avoid contact with the affected area for several weeks.

-- Make sure you are ready for intercourse physically and emotionally before it occurs – learn how the body responds to sexual stimuli.
+- Be prepared for intercourse physically and emotionally before it occurs – learn how the body responds to sexual stimuli.
 Foreplay is very important to provide adequate lubrication and to relax and enlarge the vagina.

 - Lubricate before intercourse or inserting a tampon.